 Use the Library catalogue to search for books - you can enter any combination of author surnames, key words or words from the title.
 The catalogue will tell you which library the book is located in and give you the shelfmark so that you can find it quickly.
-You can see further help on using the catalogue via Upgrade or ask a member of Library staff for help.
+You can view further help on using the catalogue via our Library Shorts or ask a member of Library staff for help.

 You can search for journals by using the Library catalogue.

 Journals which are available online are marked "electronic resource".
 City University students and staff will need to log on with their IT username and password in order to access them.

 Print journals are available for reference use in the libraries.
 Some journals held at the University Library are kept in a closed-access store.
 You need to request these in advance.
 Follow the links on the catalogue and fill in the request form.